A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Conclusions

 \section{Conclusions}

 In this study, we developed an end-to-end deep learning model for classifying emotional valence from unimodal heartbeat data.
 Our temporal neural network architecture outperformed previous models on the AMIGOS \cite{Miranda-Correa2017b} and DREAMER \cite{Katsigiannis2018} datasets.
-We further proposed a Bayesian framework for modelling uncertainty over emotional state predictions, providing a means to tune confidence requirements for different tasks.
-That model accuracy improved with increasing certainty threshold, $\alpha$, illustrates that probabilistic modelling meaningful impacts performance.
-Taken together, the component parts of this study represent an important step towards application of affective computing in real-world settings, and provide a probabilistic standard for future work.
+We further proposed a Bayesian framework for modelling uncertainty over emotional state predictions, providing a means to tune prediction acceptance boundaries in a statistically meaningful way according to the confidence requirements for different tasks.
+That model performance improved with increasing certainty thresholds ($\alpha$) illustrates the potential for probabilistic modelling to enhance affective computing systems.
+Taken together, the component parts of this study represent an important step towards application of emotion detection in real-world settings, and provide a probabilistic standard for future work.